jvlmdr/jack.valmadre.net/notes/_posts/2016-09-04-back-prop-differentials.md

 ### Back-propagation ###

-Back-propagation is an algorithm for computing the derivatives of a \emph{scalar} energy $E$, which is a composition of $n$ functions
+Back-propagation is an algorithm for computing the derivatives of a *scalar* energy $E$, which is a composition of $n$ functions
 \begin{equation}
 E = f_{n}( \cdots f_{2}(f_{1}( x , \theta_{1}), \theta_{2}) \cdots , \theta_{n}) \enspace ,
 \end{equation}